sixcious/url-incrementer/_docs/HELP.md

 So long as any site starts with your partial URL `https://www.site.com/posts`, then whatever follows (e.g. the `/tags=` part) won't matter and it's considered a "match!"

 ### How Are URLs Saved?
 To protect your privacy, URLs are saved just like the industry standard is for saving passwords: as cryptographic hashes.
 We use the PBKDF2 algorithm with an HMAC-SHA512, a randomly generated salt, and a high number of iterations.
 This is a *one-way* process, meaning it is impossible for anyone to "decrypt" the hashes.
 The only way anyone can figure out the URLs is if they used brute-force and checked every single possible URL in existence using the same cryptographic hash function and random salt and then checking if the hashes are equal.
 We also actually split the URL into two parts (replacing the selection with a different string) before hashing it, making even automated dictionary attempts to decipher them **extremely difficult!**

 When you view your saved URLs in Options, you'll see a small part of the hash (it's really super long) followed by the interval, base, and other formats.

 ### Where Are The Cryptographic Hashes Saved?
 The cryptographic hashes are *only* saved to your local extension storage space on your PC (not in a sync'd cloud storage space).
 You can always delete them in the Options > Saved URLs section or by clicking the Reset Options button.
-Also, if you uninstall the extension, the hashes are also automatically removed (along with all your other saved settings).
-We do not save anything outside the extension storage space allotted to us.
+Also, if you uninstall the extension, the hashes are also automatically deleted.

+### About Wildcards
+Wildcards are stored encrypted; they're never saved in the "plaintext" form you originally entered them in.
+But unlike exact and partial saved URLs, wildcards can be decrypted if someone were to look at URLI's source code and then run the exact decrypt function it uses.
+In most cases though, providing this one small layer of protection will be sufficient for most people's needs.
+The wildcards will never be in clear view on your computer, for example someone couldn't just Ctrl+F your storage space and find a wildcard you entered.

+### Your Data Means YOUR Data!
+Many extensions do not bother hashing your saved URLs or encrypting wildcards or even discussing this.
+URLI really cares about your privacy and data!

 ## Shuffle URLs
 Click the `crossed-arrows` icon to turn this mode on.